Ashkan-Yaldaie/thesis/documents/Thesis.md

 &nbsp;[References](#references)
 &nbsp;[Appendices](#appendices)
 &nbsp;&nbsp;&nbsp;&nbsp;[Appendix 1.
 Devices used for this project and the purchase information](#appendix-1-devices-used-for-this-project-and-the-purchase-information)
+&nbsp;&nbsp;&nbsp;&nbsp;[Appendix 2.
+The bash script used to control the sockets](appendix-2-the-bash-script-used-to-control-the-sockets)

 ## Figures and Tables